Wallaroo DNS Configuration Guide

 1. Update the helm based installation with the helm upgrade command in the following format:

-helm upgrade $RELEASE $REGISTRYURL --version $VERSION--values $LOCALVALUES.yaml
+helm upgrade $RELEASE $REGISTRYURL --version $VERSION --values $LOCALVALUES.yaml --timeout 10m

 Where: